-- Understand the definition of friendship to include making difficult decisions that may anger your friends
+- Understand that the definition of friendship includes making difficult decisions that may anger your friends

 - Take the situation lightly or as a joke

-- Be offended if the student tries to “put you off”
+- Be offended if the student tries to avoid you

 - Take “I don’t have a problem” as an answer